monero-ecosystem/monero-python/docs/source/daemon.rst

 Interacting with daemon
 =======================

 The module offers an interface to interact with Monero daemon.
-For the time being, like with wallet, the only available method to connnect to a daemon is by JSON RPC commands.
+For the time being, the only available method to connnect to a daemon is by JSON RPC commands but the module allows for providing a :doc:`custom backend <backends>`.
 The initializer accepts keywords including, but not limited to, ``host``, ``port``, ``user``, and ``password``.

 .. code-block:: python